bhauman/figwheel-main/docs/quick_start.md

 We'll have to create a file where it can be found, which means it will have to be named properly and reside on the classpath.

-It just so happens the the Clojure tool adds the local `src` directory to the classpath.
+By default, the Clojure tool adds the local `src` directory to the classpath.

 Create a file `src/hello/cruel_world.cljs` with the following
 contents: